cglacet/bear/README.md

 * run the [python script][py script] that actually make all the work, which is:
   * finding all outgoing links from existing notes
   * adding back-references to existing notes.

+Theses steps are also described in the [manual installation](#Manual-installation) section and more details on how the python script operate on Bear notes can be found [here](IMPLEMENTATION.md).

 ## Use in test mode